Welcome to NoodleSync

 Monthly Big Picture Check-in

 Claude steps back and reviews your projects, areas, and what your brain has ready to produce.
-It gives you a high-level view of where things stand and what might deserve more attention.
-Good for anyone who tends to get absorbed in detail and lose sight of the larger picture.
+It gives you a high-level view of where things stand and what might need more attention.
+Good for anyone who tends to get absorbed in detail and lose sight of the bigger picture.

 First of each month

-Once your second brain is set up, you can create additional custom scheduled tasks directly inside your Cowork project -- giving them any name, schedule, and prompt you like.
+Once your second brain is set up, you can create additional custom scheduled tasks directly inside your Cowork project (or update the existing ones).

 Step 8 of 8